anishaislam8/TriGraph/README.md

 ## How to run our code for predicting the nodes and edges of a PD graph

+The sample corpus for the following stages are provided in the *src_c++/vocabulary_frequencies* directory.
+You can replace it with your own corpus.

 ### Step 1: Parsing the PD file contents (Skip this step if you have the parsed content of a PD file or if you are using the PD database of parsed source files)

 1. To parse a PD file into an Abstract Syntax Tree, at first move to the directory *parsing_the_PD_file_contents*